thenumbernine/Tensor/README.md

 - make `_symR::operator(int...)` use perfect-forwarding.
 - make `_asymR::operator(int...)` be primary and `::operator(_vec<int,N>)` be secondary.

-- RemoveIthIndex of `_symR` or `_asymR` should preserve the (anti)symmetry of the remaining indexes.
-Atm it just turns the whole thing into a expanded-tensor.
-Tho I did handle this when ExpandIthIndex is called on the first or last of an (a)sym...

 - eventually merge `_sym` and `_asym` with `_symR` and `_asymR` ... but don't til enough sorts/loops are compile-time.

 - `operator+=` and other in-place operators for AntiSymRef

 - index notation  ...